baseboxorg/community-node/sr_application/application.md

 **`• Company information:`**
-The Community Node organization is an application of open source collaboration in the blockchain space.
-We seek to extend the Super Representative's role in the distributed network into a quasi-decentralized system by passing our role through to our community members.
-The organization will have a staff of executives and technical personnel, but it will be guided by our community members through collaboration and the referendum process.
+The Community Node organization is an open source collaboration in the blockchain space.

+Our Mission is to become an intellectual asset for the community.
+The Tron project itself is open source, and we expect other cryptocurrencies to use the Tron application as a starting point for their blockchain networks.
+Other Distributed Proof of Stake cryptocurrencies may adopt Tron's Super Representative structure, and those Super Representatives will be creating organizations very similar to ours.
+We chose to make our project Open Source in order to provide a resource for those who come after us.

 By sharing our IT strategies, it is our hope to strengthen the entire blockchain industry and advance the determination of best practices.

-Our Mission is to become an intellectual asset for the community.
-We are all pioneers in a brave new world, and many will follow in our footsteps.
-Community node believes we have a responsibility to help the ones who come after us, by leaving a well documented record or our endeavor.
+**`• Company Location:`**
 c/o Jason Neely
 PO Box 39029
 Washington DC